pnkraemer/probdiffeq/docs/benchmarks/odefilters_only.md

 plt.show()
 ```

 The Taylor-series based method is more efficient.
-The cubature rule has little effect on the efficiency.
+The cubature rule has little effect on the efficiency of the moment-matching solver.

 ### Which factorisation?